Ultimate Chatbot Guide: Create chatbots to assist your customers 24/7

 - To get access to role-based access management, A/B testing, and multilingual chatbots for multiple brands, you’ll have to upgrade your plan to Advanced or even Enterprise.
 They cost $4800 per year.

-Drift offers no trial period, but you can test the platform on a free plan.
+Drift offers no trial period, but you can test the service on a free plan.

-One company developed two full-fledged products — a live chat and a chatbot.
+One business developed two full-fledged products — a live chat and a chatbot.
 But here we’ll focus on ChatBot.

 This service is affordable for businesses of any size in any industry.
 This chatbot can: